27Stanley/kerry3dwarehouse/README.md

 Material UI for a polished front end, Framer Motion and Three.js for entertaining and engaging animations to showcase products.

 Integrating Stripe payments ensure secure and efficient transactions.

+Implementing, local storage, sessions and cookies to save user specific data on server and client.